 - On average, there are 39 elements that online retailers can improve in their checkout experience.

-Most Relevant Shopping Cart Abandonment Trends in 2020
+Most Relevant Shopping Cart Abandonment Stats in 2020 and 2021

-3. Mobile users have an abandonment rate of staggering 85.65%.
+4. Mobile users have an abandonment rate of a staggering 85.65%.

-4. The abandoned shopping carts value is $4 trillion worldwide.
+5. The value of abandoned shopping carts is $4 trillion worldwide.

-Dominant Reasons for High Shopping Cart Abandonment Rate in 2020
+Dominant Reasons for a High Shopping Cart Abandonment Rate in 2020

 Before completing a purchase, the majority of shoppers will look for a peer review.
 People are quite perceptive when it comes to this and have the tendency to check reviews left by marketers.
-However, a negative peer review is a No.1 reason for particularly high cart abandonment.
+However, negative peer reviews are the No.1 reason for particularly high cart abandonment rates.
 As many as 92% of shoppers leave due to negative peer reviews.

 When it comes to online vs in-store shopping, the biggest difference is the inability of a buyer to personally inspect the item.
 An online buyer has no way of knowing if the item they receive is going to be the item that they’ve ordered in the first place.
 So, 80% of them will abandon the cart because of an inadequate return policy.
 So, a better return policy can drastically drop a high shopping cart abandonment rate.